graavity-io/graavity_io/README.md

-# Nuchain
+# Graavity

-Nuchain is Nuchain's high-performance permissioned blockchain, based upon the ScalableBFT consensus algorithm by Will Martino.
-Nuchain also features _counterparty confidentiality_ leveraging the Noise protocol, and runs the Pact smart contract language.
+Graavity is Graavity's high-performance permissioned blockchain, based upon the ScalableBFT consensus algorithm by Will Martino.
+Graavity also features _counterparty confidentiality_ leveraging the Noise protocol, and runs the Pact smart contract language.

 For more information: